-So why are you called Lazy Susan we hear you cry and what's a Lazy Susan anyway?
+So why are you called Lazy Susan Garden Furniture we hear you cry and what's a Lazy Susan anyway?

-"A rotating tray, generally circular, which is placed on the top center of a table in order to assist in moving food around to all the diners on all sides of the table."
+"A rotating tray, generally circular, which is placed on the top centre of a table in order to assist in moving food around to all the diners on all sides of the table."

-General consensus is that the term ‘Lazy Susan’ first made a written appearance in a Vanity Fair advertisement for a ‘Revolving Server or Lazy Susan’ in 1917. manufactured by a compant called Ovington, you could pick up their Lazy Susan for $8.50.
+The consensus is that the term ‘Lazy Susan’ first made a written appearance in a Vanity Fair advertisement for a ‘Revolving Server or Lazy Susan’ in 1917. manufactured by a company called Ovington, you could pick up their Lazy Susan for $8.50.

-The advert itself described the Lazy Susan as a mahogany model, 16″ in diameter, that revolves on ball bearings.
-And it was described as…
+The advert itself described the Lazy Susan as a mahogany model, 16" in diameter, that revolves around ball bearings.
+It was described as: